johnshorter/NSHG-PM2023/README.md

 The R markdown document we will work through is: LDPred2_workshop.Rmd Also included is an .html version of the R markdown file

 Three additional papers are attached for more background reading on these tools.
+They are included in this directory.

-The Polygenic Score Catalog as an open database for reproducibility and systematic evaluation Tutorial - a guide to performing polygenic risk score analyses
+The Polygenic Score Catalog as an open database for reproducibility and systematic evaluation

+Tutorial - a guide to performing polygenic risk score analyses

 LDpred2 - better, faster, stronger